 He returned to Ohio State in 1966 as an assistant professor and became an associate professor in 1979.
 Sweeney retired in 1994 but continues to teach with emeritus status.

-One of Sweeney's greatest sources of pride is that of coaching three Big Ten Conference Medal of Honor winners, in two different sports at Ohio State: Bruce Trott in gymnastics with Laura Murray and Jessica Marshall in pistol.
+One of Sweeney's greatest sources of pride is that of coaching three Big Ten Conference Medal of Honor winners, in two different sports at Ohio State: Bruce Trott in gymnastics, and Laura Murray and Jessica Marshall in pistol.

 Sweeney Quick Facts